MBN Explorer atomistic simulations of 855 MeV electron propagation and radiation emission in oriented silicon bent crystal: theory versus experiment: Introduction

 Within the framework of continuum potential \cite{Lindhard}, $\bfE$ stands for the electric field due to atomic planes or strings so that the solution of (\ref{Introduction:eq.02}) provides one- (planar channelling) or two-dimensional (axial channelling) trajectories, correspondingly.
-However, this approach is valid only if the incident angle of the projectile with respect to the chosen plane (or axis) does not exceed several Lindhard's critical angles $\theta_{\rm L}$.
-This scheme has been implemented in a number of codes \cite{BogdanovEtAl_JPhysCS_v236_012029_2010,BagliGuidi_NIMB_v309_p124_2013,Sytov_PR_AB_v22_064601_2019, SytovTikhomirov_NIMB_v355_p383_2015,Dechan01,Nielsen_arXiv2019,Bandiera_Strong_Reduction_PRL_2018}.
-Some of these codes allow to account for the effects, which are beyond the continuous potential model by including stochastic force due to the random scattering of the projectile by lattice electrons and nuclei \cite{Sytov_PR_AB_v22_064601_2019, SytovTikhomirov_NIMB_v355_p383_2015,Dechan01,Nielsen_arXiv2019,BaryshevskyTikhomirov_NIMB_v309_p30_2013,Tikhomirov_arXiv2015} and radiative damping force \cite{Dechan01,Nielsen_arXiv2019}.
+However, this approach becomes less applicable if the incident angle of the projectile with respect to the chosen plane (or axis) greatly exceeds several Lindhard's critical angles $\theta_{\rm L}$.
+(More detailed analysis of the applicability of the continuum potential model may be found in Ref. \cite{Lindhard}).
+This scheme has been implemented in a number of codes \cite{BogdanovEtAl_JPhysCS_v236_012029_2010,BagliGuidi_NIMB_v309_p124_2013,Sytov_PR_AB_v22_064601_2019, XAVIER1990278,SytovTikhomirov_NIMB_v355_p383_2015,Dechan01,Nielsen_arXiv2019,Bandiera_Strong_Reduction_PRL_2018}.
+Some of these codes allow to account for the effects, which are beyond the continuous potential model by including a stochastic force due to the random scattering of the projectile by lattice electrons and nuclei \cite{Sytov_PR_AB_v22_064601_2019,SytovTikhomirov_NIMB_v355_p383_2015,Dechan01,Nielsen_arXiv2019, BaryshevskyTikhomirov_NIMB_v309_p30_2013,Tikhomirov_arXiv2015} and radiative damping force \cite{Dechan01,Nielsen_arXiv2019,Di_Piazza_2017}.

 A Monte Carlo code described in \cite{KKSG_simulation_straight} did not use the continuous potential to simulate the electron and positron channelling.
-Instead of utilized the algorithm of binary collisions of the projectile with the crystal constituents basing on a peculiar model of the elastic scattering of a projectile from the crystal atoms in which atomic electrons are treated as point-like charges placed at fixed positions around the nucleus.
+Instead, it utilized the algorithm of binary collisions of the projectile with the crystal constituents basing on a peculiar model of the elastic scattering of a projectile from the crystal atoms in which atomic electrons are treated as point-like charges placed at fixed but random positions around the nucleus.
 The interaction of a projectile with each atomic constituent, electrons included, is treated as the classical Rutherford scattering from a static infinitely massive point charge.
 The applicability of this model has been argued \cite{MBN_ChannelingPaper_2013,ChannelingBook2014,Reply2018}.